Removable Online Knapsack and Advice: Results for Proportional Removable Knapsack

-We first prove in Section~\ref{sec:prop_opt_lower} a lower bound of $n$ advice bits for obtaining an optimal solution still holds for \RemKnap.
-In Section~\ref{sec:prop_one_bit}, we then prove upper and lower bounds, respectively, on what is possible with only a single advice bit.
-Finally, we prove in Section~\ref{sec:prop_near_opt_upper} that a constant amount of advice is sufficient to achieve a competitive ratio of $1+\eps$, for an arbitrary $\eps>0$, and that this constant has to grow unboundedly when $\eps$ is tending to zero.
-See Figure~\ref{fig:schematics_combined} for a rough representation of these results for \RemKnap in dark gray.
+In Section~\ref{sec:prop_opt_lower}, we consider how much---or rather, how little---removability helps when trying to obtain an optimal solution.
+In Section~\ref{sec:prop_one_bit}, we prove upper and lower bounds on what is possible with a single advice bit.
+Finally, we prove in Section~\ref{sec:prop_near_opt_upper} that a constant amount of advice is sufficient to achieve a competitive ratio of $1+\eps$, for an arbitrary $\eps>0$, and a constant depending on $\eps$.
+See Figure~\ref{fig:prop_schematics_combined} for a rough representation of these results in dark gray.